telereso/kmp-core/website/annotations/Builder.md

 # Builder

-It might be redundant to have a builder along side kotlin constructors, but when using models in java and especially backend it might be needed , there for this annotation was added
+While having a builder alongside Kotlin constructors might seem redundant, it can be useful when using models in Java and especially in backend development.
+Therefore, the `Builder` annotation was added.

 ---